cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ![](../logos/taskvine-logo.png)

-# TaskVine User's Manual
+# taskvine User's Manual

 ## Overview

-TaskVine is a framework for building large scale manager-worker applications.
+taskvine is a framework for building large scale manager-worker applications.
-Using the TaskVine library, you create a custom manager program that defines and submits a large number of small tasks.
+Using the taskvine library, you create a custom manager program that defines and submits a large number of small tasks.
 Each task is distributed to a remote worker process which executes it and returns the results.
 As results are created, the manager may generate more tasks to be executed.
 It is not